 The visual character of different parts of the development will be related to one another through the consistent approach to the architectural design of the buildings.
-The project proposes similar architectural treatment to the project across the street to create a distinctive visual character throughout the M-X-T Zone.
-The retail component will provide for the convenience necessary for a successful functional relationship between the uses.
+If the conditions of approval are adopted, the project will provide similar architectural treatment to the project across the street to create a distinctive visual character throughout the M-X-T Zone.
+The retail and office components will provide for the convenience necessary for a successful functional relationship between the uses.
 The proposed landscaping, signage, seating, sidewalks, and architectural design of the buildings are intended to blend with the proposed metropolitan development across Capital Gateway Drive.

-(7) To promote optimum land planning with greater efficiency through the use of economies of scale and savings in energy beyond the scope of singlepurpose projects;
+(7) To promote optimum land planning with greater efficiency through the use of economies of scale and savings in energy beyond the scope of single-purpose projects;